Polymer/old-docs-site/articles/unit-testing-elements.md

 Great.
 Now to set the `selected` item in the list to "2" we can write:

-    test('if core-select is fired each time a different item in a list is selected', function() {
+    test('if core-select is fired when a different item in a list is selected', function() {
       // ...
       s.selected = 2;
     });

-Which will trigger the "core-select" event to be fired.
+Which will trigger the `core-select` event to be fired.

 **Note:** In Polymer’s unit tests, just to ensure that all of our bindings are correctly getting updated when we dynamically change values in this way, we can call `flush()`: